Tyler O'Neill Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 25th in the league with a collective 8.0 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Pirates' 4.54 team ERA ranks 16th among all league pitching staffs.
+- The Pirates have a 4.46 team ERA that ranks 13th across all MLB pitching staffs.

-- The Pirates will send Oviedo (1-0) out for his third start of the season.
+- The Pirates are sending Contreras (1-1) out for his third start of the season.

-- His most recent appearance was on Sunday against the Chicago White Sox, when the right-hander threw 6 2/3 scoreless innings while allowing five hits.
+- In his last time out on Monday, the right-hander threw 3 1/3 innings against the Houston Astros, allowing seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.